Facing Cancer as a Parent: Helping Your Children Cope with Your Cancer

-Cancer turns the world upside down, not only for the patient but for their family as well.
-It can be the hardest on children who are thrust into a life of uncertainty and emotional turmoil.
-Facing cancer as a parent means balancing the needs of all family members while facing the battle of a lifetime.
+Cancer is earth-shaking, not only for the patient but for their family as well.
+It can be the hardest on children whose lives are thrust into uncertainty and emotional turmoil.
+Parenting when your partner has cancer means balancing the needs of all family members while helping your loved one fight the battle of a lifetime.

-How do you talk to children about their fears?
-What can you do to make the changes that come with a cancer battle, easier for them?
+Your children know more than you realize and will imagine the worst if they don’t get clear answers to their questions.
+How do you talk to them about their fears?
+What can you do to make the changes that are happening in your family easier for them?
 Where can you turn for support and help?
 How do you help them deal with feelings of sadness, anger, and even guilt?
 What if their parent doesn’t survive?

 Facing Cancer as a Parent

 Heather Erickson has lived with these questions and sought out the answers.
 With the help of Melissa Turgeon, Registered Art Therapist and Certified Child Life Specialist, Heather shares the answers to these questions and more!
 Cancer doesn’t have to steal your children’s joy or their future.